CSB-book/CSB/python/installation/install.md

 # Installing `jupyter notebook`

 ## All systems
-If you are starting from scratch, the simplest option is to install [Anaconda](https://www.continuum.io/downloads), choosing the version of `Python 3.5` for your operating system.
+If you are starting from scratch, the simplest option is to install the package management system [Anaconda](https://www.continuum.io/downloads), choosing the version of `Python 3.5` for your operating system.
 Once you downloaded Anaconda:

 ### Linux